 At face value, RFPs seem like a prudent path when selecting an AP Automation tool.
 They formalize decision criteria, engage stakeholders and ideally will secure the best pricing.
 But there are downsides.

-They are time consuming and delay the implementation by 4 to 6 months.
+They are time consuming and delay the implementation by 3 to 6 months.
 That translates into lost opportunity using the system and the productivity and monetary gains that come along with it.
 Also, RFPs are very expensive to set up and operate.
-Consider the amount of time users in Finance, IT and Procurement are involved writing specifications, reviewing submissions and scoring responses before finally making a decision.
+Consider the amount of time users in Finance, IT and procurement are involved writing specifications, reviewing submissions and following up on new requirements before finally making a decision.
 And then, what happens when the selected vendor and the company are unable to come to acceptable terms and conditions in the contracting phase?

 A company can get the benefit of an RFP without the significant investment in time and resources and do so in a fraction of the time.
 Here are the steps.

 - Develop a slate of vendors that provide a SaaS-based AP automation solution.
 Why?
 SaaS solutions are a service, not a capital expenditure.
 Most capital expenditures need to follow an RFP process to support the significant upfront capital outlay to license software and procure servers.
 SaaS offering have no capital outlay.

 - Invite the selected vendors to demonstrate their software.
 Set up back-to-back demonstrations of the software in a condensed time frame…no more than 2 to 3 days apart.
 This ensures that perceptions remain fresh.
 Tell the vendors to demonstrate their out-of-the-box functionality, not a customized version of their software.
 You want to see what they deliver on the first day, not the deliverable after 120 days of customization.